TheRobotStudio/SO-ARM100/README.md

 The only components required to build the arm (leader or follower) are the 3d printed parts and the six STS3215 servos (6v or 12v version) plus a single adaptor board to connect to a PC.

-Before printing the parts for the arm check the accuracy of your printer by printing a gauge in the parts/gauges folder.
+Before printing the parts for the arm check the accuracy of your printer by printing a gauge in the code/parts/gauges folder.

+There are two types of gauge, one to check the size of print against standard 4x2 lego block and one against an STS3215 servo:

 https://youtu.be/dss8E3DG2rA